n4nicolascage/Pokemon-Go-Ubuntu-Bot/README.md

 # Pokemon-Go-Ubuntu-Bot
-PokemonGo bot is a project created by the [PokemonGoF](https://github.com/PokemonGoF) team.
+PokemonGo bot is a project created by our team.

 The project is currently setup in two main branches.
 - `dev` also known as `beta` - This is where the latest features are, but you may also experience some issues with stability/crashes